beajorrin/DTC-Bioinformatic-Course/Readme.md

 - [3.4 Species identity check](#34-Species-identity-check)
 - [3.5 Extra - further data analysis](#35-Extra---further-data-analysis)

-*Pseudomonas aeruginosa* is a Gram-negative bacterium and opportunistic pathogen.
+>*Pseudomonas aeruginosa* is a Gram-negative bacterium and opportunistic pathogen.
 It is a major problem in clinical settings and is as a major caustive pathogen of ventilator-associated pneumonia. *P. aeruginosa* is becoming increasingly resistant to the antibiotics we use to treat it.
 Genome sequencing data is useful for understanding what the population of *P. aeruginosa* looks like, how many acquired antibiotic resistance genes this pathogen carries, and understanding how *P. aeruginosa* is evolving in clinically relevant environments (such as within ICU patients with pneumonia infections).

+---

 ## 3.1 Manage data